 Is There a Limit to the Amount of Debt I Can Be in Prior to Declaring Bankruptcy?

 In WA and across Australia, bankruptcy is not an option for a debt under $5,000.

-Although there is a lower limit, there is no upper limit on the amount of debt you can owe when applying for bankruptcy.
+Although there is a lower limit, there is no ceiling on the amount of debt you can owe when filing for bankruptcy.

-You can owe millions of dollars, across a range of different situations, and still start the bankruptcy process to recover your life.
+You can owe millions of dollars, across a range of different situations, and still begin the bankruptcy process to recover your life.